 In Missouri, it is illegal to be involved in an accident and to flee from the scene without notifying the proper authorities.
 If you are charged with hit-and-run, there can be some significant consequences for your future and maybe even your freedom.
-To make sure that you aren’t breaking the law, it is important to know what you do and do not have to do if you are involved in a car accident.
+To make sure that you aren’t breaking the law, it is important to know what you do and does not have to do if you are involved in a car accident.

-Legally, a hit-and-run is a crime where someone who is guilty of a car collision leaves the scene on purpose, so that they aren’t found out.
+Legally, a hit-and-run is a crime where someone who is guilty of a car collision leaves the scene on purpose so that they aren’t found out.
 A hit-and-run criminal charge can be anything from a misdemeanor crime to a felony crime, depending on the egregious nature of the act.
 There are times when you might inadvertently leave the scene unaware that you are doing anything illegal at all.

 Duties of a Driver

 To obtain a driver’s license in the state of Missouri, you must agree to follow the rules of the road.
 There are also certain duties that you assume responsibility for when you get behind the wheel.
 If you are in an accident where someone is injured or where significant damage occurs, you are required to call 911 and to report the accident.

 You also have a duty to exchange information, like auto insurance information and personal information, with other drivers after an accident.
 To perform your duties as required by the laws in Missouri, you have to be on the scene and stay there until your duties are carried out.
 If you leave the scene without performing those duties, you are in violation of the law.